MCBE-Essentials/mcbe-essentials.github.io/README.md

 The stable release is available at [https://mcbe-essentials.github.io](https://mcbe-essentials.github.io)

-The nightly build is available at [https://mcbe-essentials.glitch.me](https://mcbe-essentials.glitch.me) but is only accesible if you have entered dev mode on the site.
-Features on the nightly build may not fully work.
+The nightly build has been discontinued when the active development of this project shut down.

 \ ゜ o ゜)ノ